Raakesh19/Basic-Statisics-Problems/README.md

 ##Dataset: Cars.csv
 b) Check Whether the Adipose Tissue (AT) and Waist Circumference(Waist) from wc-at data set follows Normal Distribution
 ##Dataset: wc-at.csv

+Q 24)A Government company claims that an average light bulb lasts 270 days.
+A researcher randomly selects 18 bulbs for testing.
+The sampled bulbs last an average of 260 days, with a standard deviation of 90 days.
+If the CEO's claim were true, what is the probability that 18 randomly selected bulbs would have an average life of no more than 260 days